114 Muiz Li Din Allah (0.3 km from Qalawun Complex)

 Situated in Cairo and within less than 1 km of Tahrir Square Hostgram has a terrace allergy-free rooms and free WiFi.
 The property is around 2.1 km from The Egyptian Museum 2.1 km from Khan Al Khalili and 2.2 km from Cairo Tower.

-Boasting a terrace Victory Of Downtown Hotel is situated in Cairo in the Cairo Governorate region 1.1 km from Khan Al Khalili and 1.2 km from Tahrir Square.
+Featuring a bar called The Hybrid lounge Atlas International Hotels is located in Cairo in the Cairo Governorate region 0.9 mi from Khan Al Khalili and 1.1 mi from Tahrir Square.

 The Qalawun Complex in Cairo is one of the most fascinating and important monuments in the world.
 It was built by Sultan Al-Nasir Muhammad ibn Qalawun, a Mamluk sultan, who ruled from 1290 to 1293 CE.
 The complex consists of three main buildings: a madrasa (Islamic school), a mausoleum for Sultan Al-Nasir Muhammad ibn Qalawun and his family, and a mosque.